chrisjz/sm64vr/README.md

 * Receives damage after falling.
 * Screen fades out when Mario loses life.
 * Improve Mario's left hand model stretching when using Sixense tracking.
+* Mario has arms when using leap motion.
+* Better skeletal movement of arms when using hand tracking.
 * Player can swim
 * Mario animations for:
  * running